samposm/git-guide/4-creating-repositories-and-commits.md

 This shows every commit after a (excluding a) until b (including b).
 Add option `--boundary` to also include a.

-You can view only those commits in the log, which modify a specified file
+You can view only those commits in the log which modify a specified file

 ```sh